EsotericSoftware/dnsmadeeasy/README.md

 [Download DnsMadeEasy](https://github.com/EsotericSoftware/dnsmadeeasy/releases)

 There is no installation, only an EXE and JAR file.
 Windows users only need the EXE file and run it in the usual ways.
-Other OS users only need the JAR file and run it using `java -jar DnsMadeEasy.jar`.
+Other OS users only need the JAR file and run it using `java -jar dnsmadeeasy.jar`.

 ## Setup